 - Place the moist soil sample on the paper towel, and after a few minutes, depending on how wet your sample is, pour the soil off.
 Replace the paper towel on the projector to see if the soil left any more moisture in the towel.
 This will illustrate that soils do hold moisture.

 - Repeat with different soil samples to show that the moisture content of soils varies.

 Activity 3: Soil Air

-- Ask each student pair to measure out 1 cup of dry soil from their samples and place it into a 2-cup container.
+- Ask each student pair to measure out one cup of dry soil from their samples and place it into a two-cup container.
 A clear container will allow students to watch how the water infiltrates and then percolates through the soil.

-- Students should measure the amount of water left and subtract it from 1 cup.
+- Students should measure the amount of water left and subtract it from one cup.